Introduction to Arithmetic Groups: Calculating the complexification of G

-Obviously, $\SL(n,\complex)$ is a complex Lie group.
-However, we can think of it as a real Lie group of twice the dimension.
-As such, it has a complexification, which we now calculate.
+Let us start with $\SL(n,\complex)$.
+This is already a complex Lie group, but we can think of it as a real Lie group of twice the dimension.
+As such, it has a complexification:

-\begin{prop} $\SL(n,\complex) \otimes \complex \iso \SL(n,\complex) \times \SL(n,\complex)$. \end{prop}
+\begin{prop} $\SL(n,\complex)_{\complex} \iso \SL(n,\complex) \times \SL(n,\complex)$. \end{prop}

 \begin{proof} We should embed $\SL(n,\complex)$ as a subgroup of $\SL(2n,\real)$, find the corresponding set~$\mathcal{Q}$ of defining polynomials, and determine the complex solutions.
 However, it is more convenient to sidestep some of these calculations by using restriction of scalars, the method described in \S\ref{RestrictScalarsSect}.